WorksApplications/SudachiDict/README.md

 ## Dictionary types

-Sudachi has tree types of dictionaries.
+Sudachi has three types of dictionaries.

 * Small: includes only the vocabulary of UniDic
 * Core: includes basic vocabulary (default)